refenv/gh-automation/README.md

 [![Status](https://github.com/refenv/actions/workflows/refenv.dockerize/badge.svg)](https://github.com/refenv/actions/actions?query=workflow%3Arefenv.dockerize)

-This GitHUB Actions Workflow takes about 10 minutes to complete, here is what it does:
+This workflow takes about 16 minutes to complete, here is what it does:

 * Retrieves the qemu source-code, specifically the ``zrwa`` branch on remote [birkelund](https://gitlab.com/birkelund/qemu.git) and builds it for x86 system emulation